-The School will ensure compliance with data protection principles by implementing appropriate technical and organisational measures including regular training for staff on this policy and implementing procedures and policies that follow on from best practice with regard to data protection.
-We are responsible and compliance with the Data Protection Act 2018 principles.
+The School will ensure compliance with data protection principles by implementing appropriate technical and organisational measures.
+We are responsible for and demonstrate accountability with the UK GDPR principles.

-The School have taken the following steps to ensure and document Data Protection Act 2018 compliance: -
+The School have taken the following steps to ensure and document UK GDPR compliance: